jvitku/demonodes/projectTemplate/python/README.md

 Jython Integratioin with Nengo
 ------------------------------

-These files are mainly copied from demonodes/basic, for mode examples look there.
-Files in these folders will be symlinked or copied into the `nengo/simulator-ui/` subfolders for use in the NengoRos system.
-The script demonodes/linkdata helps with this.
+Files in these folders will be symlinked into the `nengo/simulator-ui/` subfolders for use in the NengoRos system.

 Naming Convention
 -------------------